Human factors in diving equipment design: Dry suits

-The added mass and bulk of water in the suit will make exit from the water difficult.
-Mitigation is possible by fitting ankle dumps or cutting the suit at each ankle to allow the water to drain.
+If the dry suit is flooded, thermal insulation is lost which may make it necessary to abort the dive.
+Buoyancy can also be lost, a problem that can countered by ditching ballast, inflating the buoyancy compensator if it is large enough, or deploying a DSMB or small lifting bag.
+The extra weight of the water can make it difficult to exit the water, but this can be mitigated by having ankle dumps or cutting the suit to allow water drainage.

 The ability of the diver to reach the cylinder valve can be constrained by the suit and personal joint flexibility of the diver.
-Back-mount configurations with valves up are difficult for many divers to reach to open or close the valves.
+Back-mount configurations with valves up are particularly difficult to reach.
 This can cause delays in reacting effectively to some emergencies.
 This is partly a suit issue and partly a cylinder configuration issue.

-The combination of suit and helmet can constrain movement more than either on its own.
-Dive suits can produce physiological strain in the user and considerable effort may be necessary to overcome the encumbrance of the suit.
-This can result in longer periods required to complete complex tasks, in an environment that is already non-conducive to dexterity or heavy labour.
+The combination of suit and helmet can further constrain movement.
+Considerable effort may be necessary to overcome the encumbrance of the suit so it can take longer to complete complex tasks, in an environment that is already non-conducive to dexterity or heavy labour.
 This was particularly noticeable on the standard diving suit.

-Wrist and neck seals are commonly available in latex rubber, silicone rubber and expanded neoprene.
+Wrist and neck seals are commonly available in latex rubber, silicone rubber, and expanded neoprene.
 Some divers are allergic to latex, and should avoid latex seals.

 Dry suits can be effective for protection against exposure to a wide range of hazardous materials, and the choice of suit material should take into account its resistance to the known contaminants.
 Hazmat diving often requires complete isolation of the diver from the environment, necessitating the use of dry glove systems and helmets sealed directly to the suit.

+The suit should allow sufficient freedom of movement to swim, work, and reach all necessary accessories and controls when worn over undergarments suitable for the water temperature, without having excess internal volume, particularly in the legs.
+Excess leg length and loose fit can cause the boots to float off the feet, followed by a loss of ability to swim, and orientate correctly, which can be dangerous.
+The seals should be tight enough to be reliable without restricting blood flow, particularly at the neck.

-The operation and skill requirements for the safe use of dry suits has become fairly standardised, so that although initial training is considered essential, switching between makes and models does not usually require retraining, and familiarisation is rapid.
+The operation and skill requirements for the safe use of dry suits has become fairly standardised, so although initial training is considered essential, switching between makes and models does not usually require retraining.